IC Market Repeats History While Auto and Chipmakers Work to Break the Cycle - November 25, 2022

 Last year, manufacturers broke ground on 19 mass production fabs and will begin construction on ten more facilities this year.

 As those plants go online, formerly constrained parts will become more readily available.
-Many semiconductor industry leaders expect the new manufacturing capacity to impact the supply chain in the second half of 2022.
-But because demand for microelectronics remains high across the board, the market is unlikely to return to normal until 2023.
+Many semiconductor industry leaders expect the new manufacturing capacity to positively impact the supply chain in the second half of 2022.
+But because demand for microelectronics remains high across the board and a recent shortfall of component manufacturing equipment, the market is unlikely to return to normal until 2024.